AVS Futebol SAD 1 Sporting CP 1

 P4 L4 GF 2 GA 7

 January wasn’t much better and commenced with back to back losses away to Naval 4-1 and Rio Ave 2-0 to make it six losses on the spin.
 Their 0-0 home draw on January 19th to Braga was their first point won since November 27th.
-They rounded out another dismal month with a 5-0 away loss to Belenense.
+They rounded out another dismal month with a 5-0 away loss to Belenenses.

 P 4 D1 L3 GF 1 GA 11